syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 ### Add theme assembly reference

-The [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html) supports various built-in themes mentioned above.
-The corresponding style resources are included with the specific theme assemblies.
-For example, to apply `MaterialDark` theme, attach `Syncfusion.Themes.MaterialDark.Wpf` assembly reference to the project.
-Similarly, refer the required theme assemblies or nuget packages [reference](https://help.syncfusion.com/wpf/control-dependencies#sfskinmanager-dependencies) with the project when needed.
+The [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html) supports to apply themes listed in [themes list](https://help.syncfusion.com/wpf/themes/skin-manager?#themes-list).
+To use a theme in application, you need to add reference to corresponding theme assembly.
+For example, to apply `MaterialDark` theme, attach `Syncfusion.Themes.MaterialDark.Wpf` assembly or [NuGet](https://www.nuget.org/packages/Syncfusion.Themes.MaterialDark.WPF/) reference to the project.
+When you are applying theme to a Window, SkinManager inherits the same theme to all the elements inside window.

 ![Add theme assembly reference](Skin-Manager_images/Skin-Manager_img2.png)

 ### Set visual style

-Any built-in themes can applied to both syncfusion controls and framework controls by using [VisualStyle](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager~VisualStyleProperty.html) attached property of the [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html).
-All built-in assemblies have style resources for controls, so whenever an application get its style through `SfSkinManager`, the corresponding control style merges with the applied controls resource dictionary.
-For example, apply the value as `MaterialDark` to the `VisualStyle` property of the `SfSkinManager` for the [ChromelessWindow](https://help.syncfusion.com/wpf/chromeless-window/getting-started) control containing [DataGrid](https://help.syncfusion.com/wpf/datagrid/getting-started).
+Themes will be applied to both syncfusion and framework controls by using [VisualStyle](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager~VisualStyleProperty.html) attached property of the [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html).
+The theme assemblies have resource dictionaries with styles of controls.
+So, when you set `VisualStyle` property, the skin manager merges the theme resource dictionaries of an element to which theme applied and its descendants into the resource dictionary of the element to which theme is applied or `Application.Current.Resource`.

+N> When you are applying theme to a Window or any element, `SkinManager` inherits the same theme to all its descendants.

 {% tabs %}